 Mechanical Engineers research, develop and manage projects devising innovative solutions in design and manufacture.
 Generally graduates find roles within industries such as manufacturing, automotive, aerospace, energy and water.
 The course is designed to provide the knowledge and understanding of how advanced and innovative engineering underpins the mechanical design, advanced manufacturing and technical service areas of the industry.
 This course can also form the academic part of a Higher Apprenticeship.

 • Fundamentals of Thermodynamics and Heat Engines

 • Materials, Properties and Testing

 Teaching and Assessment

-Assessment will be via assignments and may include laboratory work, investigations, projects, practical exercises and integrative assignments that link various subject areas.
+Continuous assessment of your performance will be carried out by means of assignments and may include laboratory work, investigations, projects, practical exercises and integrative assignments that link various subject areas, and formal examinations.

-You could choose to progress onto an HND course or study a Degree course at a university of your choice.
+You could choose to progress onto an HND course (see page 132) or study a Degree course at a university of your choice.
 Alternatively, you could progress to employment.
 Graduates find roles within industries such as manufacturing, automotive, aerospace, energy and water.

 • Level 3 qualification in a relevant subject Mature applicants with relevant experience who do not have the stated entry requirements are encouraged to apply.